-Cinnamon gum, cinnamon rolls, cinnamon in coffee, cinnamon apple sauce… Cinnamon is ubiquitous in our everyday taste experience.
-If used in the right context, cinnamon can be very beneficial to our well-being – from lowering the risk of diabetes to helping with menstrual disorders and overweight.
+Cinnamon gum, cinnamon rolls, cinnamon in coffee, cinnamon applesauce… Cinnamon is ubiquitous in our everyday taste experience.
+If used in the right context, it also has several potential benefits to our well-being – from lowering the risk of diabetes to helping with menstrual disorders and overweight.

 There are two main varieties of cinnamon available on the market today:

 - Ceylon cinnamon: Cinnamomum verum is also known as “true” cinnamon.
-This variety of cinnamon is more expensive and is less toxic to your liver because it’s much lower in coumarin, a natural constituent that promotes blood thinning (think of the similar-sounding drug “Coumadin”, otherwise known as Warfarin).
+This variety is more expensive and less toxic to the liver because it’s much lower in coumarin, a natural constituent that promotes blood thinning.

 - Cassia cinnamon: Cinnamomum cassia.
 This type is much more commonly available and is generally what you’ll be given if you request cinnamon at a store or restaurant .

-After it is consumed, NaB rapidly passes through the Blood Brain Barrier (BBB).
-Similarly, after the whole spice cinnamon was consumed, NaB was detected in the hippocampus of the brain .
+After it is consumed, NaB rapidly passes through the blood-brain barrier (BBB).
+Similarly, after the whole spice cinnamon has been consumed, NaB can be detected in the hippocampus of the brain .

 - Protects against cardiovascular disease.